Photo above: Catchment forum hui at Waitangi, July 2022

 “–so long as I get SOMEWHERE,” Alice added as an explanation.

 “Oh, you’re sure to do that,” said the Cat, “if you only walk long enough.”

 Should catchment groups have specific targets, so they can measure progress and know when they’ve achieved their goals?
 Or is it better for a group to have a general goal of improvement but not worry too much about where they’ll actually end up, knowing things will change anyway?
 We discussed this question at the July 2022 meeting of our catchment forum, which brings together farming leaders and tangata whenua from four catchments around Aotearoa New Zealand.

 As the Cheshire Cat told Alice, if you don’t have clear objectives, any road will do.
 Put another way, you need to know what the problem is before you can fix it.
 This reminds us of “management by objective”: the idea that managers should make clear what they expect their staff to achieve, then allow them to figure out how to achieve that objective.

 For catchment groups working to improve freshwater health, this approach suggests that groups should start with the values the community wants to protect and the community’s objectives for those values.
 Groups can then identify appropriate actions to address the issues affecting those values.

 Having a clear endpoint enables planning with milestones and assessment of progress over time, indicating whether stepped-up action is needed.
-One member of our catchment forum commented, “Most farmers can work their way through regulation if they understand the timeline and the milestones … agree on those milestones with the regulator.”
+One member of our catchment forum commented, “Most farmers can work their way through regulation if they understand the timeline and the milestones … [if they] agree on those milestones with the regulator.”